 Outreach to National Authorities

-Each year, an official communication on the SALB programme is sent in the form of a Note Verbale in English and French to the Permanent Missions of the Member States of the United Nations in order to request that a focal point in the responsible National Authority be assigned to the programme and requesting the provision of geospatial data on administrative boundaries.
+Each year, an official communication on the SALB programme is sent in the form of a Note Verbale in English, French and Spanish to the Permanent Missions of the Member States of the United Nations in order to request that a focal point in the responsible National Authority be assigned to the programme and requesting the provision of geospatial data on administrative boundaries.

 Focal point designations